Coarse to Fine Two-Stage Approach to Robust Tensor Completion of Visual Data: Experimental results

 \section{Experimental results}

 We conduct experiments using both image and video data to verify the performance of the proposed algorithm.
-We compare with existing tensor completion algorithms with different tensor rank models, including tensor ring-based algorithms TRNN \cite{yu2019tensor}, $\ell_1$-TRNN\footnote{https://github.com/HuyanHuang/Robust-Low-rank-Tensor-Ring-Completion} \cite{huang2020robust} and $\ell_{p,\epsilon}$-TRC \cite{li2021robust}, tensor train-based algorithm $\ell_{p}$-TTC\footnote{https://github.com/LI-X-P/CodeofRobustTensorCompletion} \cite{liu2021simulated}, tucker rank-based algorithms $\ell_1$-SNN\footnote{https://tonyzqin.wordpress.com/research} \cite{goldfarb2014robust} and W-ST \cite{yang2015robust}, and tubal rank-based algorithms $\ell_1$-TNN \cite{jiang2019robust} and transformed nuclear norm-based total variation (TNTV)\footnote{https://github.com/xjzhang008/TNTV} \cite{qiu2021robust}.
-For the proposed algorithm, we use C2FRTRC to designate the two-stage algorithm described in Algorithm 1, which uses HQWTRR for both global completion and local refinement.
-For comparison, we also include the results of global completion alone (without the local refinement) obtained at the coarse stage using HQWTRR.
-In the experiment, we name this single-stage global completion procedure Half-Quadratic Tensor Ring Completion (HQTRC) to distinguish it from the two-stage C2FRTRC.
-For both HQTRC and C2FRTRC, we use Cauchy loss function as default.
+We compare with existing tensor completion algorithms using different tensor rank models, including {$\ell_1$-regularized sum of nuclear norm ($\ell_1$-SNN)\footnote{https://tonyzqin.wordpress.com/research} \cite{goldfarb2014robust}, Soft thresholding using Welsch loss (W-ST)\cite{yang2015robust}, tensor nuclear norm (TNN) \cite{zhang2016exact}, $\ell_1$-regularized TNN ($\ell_1$-TNN) \cite{jiang2019robust}, transformed nuclear norm-based total variation (TNTV)\footnote{https://github.com/xjzhang008/TNTV} \cite{qiu2021robust}, $\ell_{p}$-regularized tensor train completion ($\ell_{p}$-TTC)\footnote{https://github.com/LI-X-P/CodeofRobustTensorCompletion} \cite{liu2021simulated}, tensor ring nuclear norm (TRNN) \cite{yu2019tensor}, $\ell_1$ regularized TRNN ($\ell_1$-TRNN)\footnote{https://github.com/HuyanHuang/Robust-Low-rank-Tensor-Ring-Completion} \cite{huang2020robust} and $\ell_{p,\epsilon}$-regularized tensor ring completion ($\ell_{p,\epsilon}$-TRC) \cite{li2021robust}.
+All these algorithms are robust tensor completion algorithms except TRNN and TNN.} For the proposed algorithm, we use C2FRTRC to designate the two-stage algorithm described in Algorithm 1, which uses HQWTRR for both global completion and local refinement.
+For comparison, we also include the results of global completion alone (without the local refinement) obtained at the coarse stage using HQWTRR, {and local patch-only completion results without the global completion prior (i.e., setting $v_{\max}=0$ and $\sigma_{\min}=+\infty$).
+To distinguish these two single-stage methods from the two-stage C2FRTRC, in the experiments we name the global-only completion procedure `Half-Quadratic Tensor Ring Completion' (HQTRC), and the local patch-only completion algorithm `local patch-based robust tensor ring completion' (LPRTRC).
+For HQTRC, LPRTRC and C2FRTRC, we use the Cauchy loss function as the default.}